TripCu/ai-hotkey/README.md

 4. Clears previous chat logs for a fresh session.
 5. Launches the FastAPI backend on `HOST:PORT`.
 6. Waits for `/status` to report healthy, then starts the listener + overlay.

+### Backend or Listener Only
+- `python run_backend.py` — start only the API backend (plus Ollama daemon).
+The script stays running until you press Ctrl+C.
+- `python run_listener.py` — start only the hotkey listener/overlay.
+Ensure the backend is already reachable on `HOST:PORT` before launching.

+### Single-User vs Multi-User
+- **Solo workflow**: run `python run.py` on your machine — it launches both backend and listener locally.
+- **Shared workflow**:
+  1. On the host machine (where the LLM and notes live):
+     - Set `.env:HOST=0.0.0.0` (or a specific interface IP).
+     - Ensure `API_KEY` is a secret value.
+     - Run `python run_backend.py` and keep it running.
+Open TCP port `PORT` (default `8000`) in your firewall.
+  2. On each client machine:
+     - Copy the repo (or distribute a packaged release).
+     - In `.env`, set `HOST=<server-ip>` and use the same `API_KEY`.
+     - Run `python run_listener.py` to connect to the shared backend.

+Clients inherit the same overlay, clipboard key, and note-search behaviour, but only the host needs the Ollama installation and Markdown vault.
 ```

 First launch may prompt for admin rights (Ollama install) and will download the default model (`llama3.1:8b`).
 Subsequent runs reuse cached models/daemon if available.